alamuk/animals-useState-basic/README.md

 - onclick = a user clicks on something in the same page - button/ image / text/ dragging
 - onChange = a user types in a text input

-2. handle/ callback function means this function automatically calls by another piece of code. means someone going to call it.
+1. handle/ callback function means this function automatically calls by another piece of code. means someone going to call it.

-3. name is not requiring same way but it is a Community convention.
+2. name is not requiring same way, but it is a Community convention.

-4. plain elements = div/ button/ span and so on. we use the event system for a custom component as well. we pass it as a prop
+3. plain elements = div/ button/ span and so on. we use the event system for a custom component as well. we pass it as a prop

-5. we need to pass this function in a valid event.
+4. we need to pass this function in a valid event.

-6. pass a reference to the function(don't call it). only the function name.
+5. pass a reference to the function (don't call it). only the function name.
-- why we dont use() with the function. because it invoked the function without calling it. as soon as the component renders.
+- why we don't use() with the function. because it invoked the function without calling it. as soon as the component renders.
 - how we can pass the function. onClick={handleClick}
 onClick={()=> {console.log('its click')}}